-This lesson examines stratification in society and can also be expanded with the same biography activities as described in Lessons 1 and 3, and ties in with the writing assignments in Lessons 4 and 11.
+Continuing with the Boarding Pass referenced in Lesson 7, this lesson examines stratification in society and can also be expanded with the same biography activities as described in Lesson 4 and included in Lesson 9.

-Upon arriving at the Exhibition, students will "board" Titanic using replica tickets from the White Star Line.
-Each Boarding Pass includes the name of an actual passenger who made the voyage thus enhancing the historical relevance and personal experience for each of your students.
+Upon arriving at the Exhibition, students will "board" Titanic using replica tickets from White Star Line.
+Each boarding pass includes the name of an actual passenger on board the Ship thus enhancing the historical relevance and personal experience for your students.
 Throughout the Exhibition, your class will learn about early 20th century grandeur as they walk through re-creations of several actual interiors of the Ship.
-When students view two painstakingly recreated passenger cabins-one First Class and one Third Class-they can imagine what it would have been like to actually sail on Titanic.
+When students view two painstakingly recreated passenger cabins-one firstclass and one third-class-they can imagine what it would have been like to actually sail on Titanic.
 These two cabins also vividly illustrate the sharp differences between the wealthy passengers in first class and the poor immigrants who crowded the third class cabins.
-Students will track the experience of the passenger on their Boarding Pass as they move through the Exhibition.
+Students will track the experience of the passenger on their boarding pass as they move through the Exhibition.